mattallen-it/mrtg-az900-the-bridge/README.md

 - Future hybrid identity integration
 - Repeatable technical documentation

-This lab series documents the foundational knowledge and technical decisions required to begin that transition.
+This lab series documents the foundational knowledge, service evaluations, and technical decisions required to begin that transition.

 ---

 ## Project Objectives

-The objectives of this project are to:
+The objectives of this project were to:

-- Build practical familiarity with the Azure portal
+- Build practical familiarity with the Azure Portal
 - Explain core cloud concepts using business scenarios
 - Identify appropriate Azure services for common requirements
 - Understand Azure regions, availability zones, and resource hierarchy
 - Compare Azure compute, networking, and storage options
 - Connect traditional IAM concepts to Microsoft Entra ID and Azure RBAC
-- Apply cost-management and governance controls
+- Review cost-management and governance controls
 - Evaluate Azure management and deployment tools
 - Use monitoring and service-health features
 - Document security, cost, and production considerations